Back to Blog

 Caddyfile Reload + Format

-Once deployed, reload your config anytime:
+Once deployed, reload your config anytime without downtime:

 docker exec -it caddy caddy reload --config /etc/caddy/Caddyfile